 Megan and Mary Beth first crossed paths in Washington, D.C. when they danced together at the Culkin School.
-More recently, Mary Beth has traveled to Lexington yearly since 2018 to lead an Irish Percussive Dance Workshop each January.
+More recently, Mary Beth has traveled to Lexington regularly since 2018 to lead an Irish Percussive Dance Workshop each January.
 Courtney became a partner in 2022.

 Megan Moloney, TMRF – Director

 Academy director Megan Moloney studied Irish dance for nearly 20 years in the Washington, D.C., area with the Culkin School of Traditional Irish Dance; began teaching adult students and teams nearly 20 years ago; and achieved TMRF certification with the Irish dancing commission in 2010.
 The adult teams Megan coached achieved 23 regional championship ceili titles between 2004 and 2015, and, in 2009, the North American national championship.
 In addition to teaching and competing, Megan has danced — and had her choreography performed — in Kentucky and across the nation’s capital, including at the Kennedy Center, Strathmore, the Annapolis Irish Festival and Shamrockfest.
 Megan was also a dancer with the New Century American Irish Arts Company and her favorite performances include dancing onstage with Carbon Leaf and Scythian.

 Megan serves on the board of directors as the president of the Bluegrass Irish Society and chair of the Lexington St. Patrick’s Parade.
 For the last three years, Megan has volunteered with the Irish Dance Teachers Association of North America Scholarship Committee and recently served as a member of the International Working Group for CLRG.
 She has also served on the board of directors for OperaLex and as a member of an advisory group for the Women’s Heart Health Program for the U.K. Gill Heart Institute.
 She is currently serving as an advisory board member for the Catholic Education Opportunities Foundation in Lexington.